-We develop a generalized neighborhood choice model allowing for heterogeneity in knowledge about amenities.
-When people sort into neighborhoods under imperfect information, all amenities are potentially endogenous.
-We construct a latent quality index to address this bias, using panel data from a neighborhood choice program that provided information about rents and same-school network to graduating students.
-Individuals switch into neighborhoods with larger networks and lower rents, and the effects persisted after graduation, influencing actual residential choices.
-Marginal willingness-to-pay estimates are \$123 per month to live with a larger network, and not accounting for endogeneity will bias it up by 70%.
+We introduce a generalized neighborhood choice model that allows for heterogeneity in knowledge of local amenities.
+In reality, people often make decisions about where to live without complete information, which can influence their choices and distort the estimated value of amenities.
+To mitigate this bias, we construct a latent quality index using panel data from a neighborhood choice program that provided information on rents and same-school networks to graduating students.
+Our analysis shows that individuals tend to switch to neighborhoods with larger networks and lower rents, and these effects persist even after graduation, influencing their actual residential choices.
+Our marginal willingness-to-pay estimates indicate that living in a neighborhood with a larger network is worth an additional \$123 per month, and not accounting for endogeneity could overestimate this amount by as much as 70%.